Russia's LUKOIL to seek tax breaks for new fields

-DAVOS, Switzerland (Reuters) - Russia's No. 2 oil firm LUKOIL (LKOH.MM: Quote), which has almost no assets in East Siberia, has urged the government to extend tax breaks to new areas rather than end existing benefits for giant East Siberian deposits.
+DAVOS, Switzerland (Reuters) - Russia's No. 2 oil firm LUKOIL (LKOH.MM), which has almost no assets in East Siberia, has urged the government to extend tax breaks to new areas rather than end existing benefits for giant East Siberian deposits.

 Russia granted numerous tax breaks to the oil industry last year to boost stagnating production, but the Finance Ministry wants to abolish the breaks fearing it cannot resist pressure from oil firms for more.